Outreach Programs or On-Site by Request

 Ready or Not – When winter comes, animals need to be prepared to cope with cold temperatures and snow.
 Learn about animal survival skills including; migration, hibernation, dormancy and adaptation.
 Discover Adirondack wildlife through skulls, pelts, specimens and animal tracks.

-Planetarium – Learn to identify some of the constellations in our winter sky and hear about the mythology behind them.
+Planetarium – Learn to identify some of the constellations in our sky and hear about the mythology behind them.
 You will become familiar with star patterns, their names and locations, and even how they are created.
-This program uses Starlab, a portable planetarium.
-It has limited audience space.
+This program uses StarLab, a portable planetarium and has limited audience space.
 Our StarLab also supports Earth Science classes with both Regents Astronomy and Plate Tectonics presentations and Life Science with the Biological Cell presentation.

 Snowshoeing – Learning to snowshoe is a blast!
 Learn about the creation of snowshoes and the history of the sport, then it is off to try it yourself as you are led on a naturalist-guided hike.
 This programs is weather dependent